 The Graduate School offers institutional financial support to students who meet certain eligibility criteria.
 Below are descriptions of the types of financial support offered, and the eligibility requirements:

-For students in the Doctor of Psychoanalysis program who have completed their Level B coursework, passed their clinical presentation, and received approval from the Dean.
+For students in the Doctor of Psychoanalysis program who have completed all required candidacy level coursework, passed their clinical presentation, and received approval from the Dean.
 Eligible students receive a 50% discount on the per-credit course rate, for courses only (not Directed Research, supervision, Therapy Center fees, or other fees).

 For students accepted as Therapy Center Fellows.
 Eligible students receive waiver of the Therapy Center semester fee.
 Awards will be verified each semester with the Director of the Therapy Center.